durganmcbroom/artifact-resolver/simple/maven/README.md

 # Simple Maven Artifact Resolver

 An Implementation of the Artifact Resolver API for maven.
-Note that this is a simple version of maven(does not use any Apache Maven dependencies) and contains no official maven code, so while very lightweight there are edge cases it cannot handle.
+Note that this is a simple version of maven (does not use any Apache Maven dependencies), so while very lightweight there are edge cases it cannot handle.

 ## Usage